thoughtbot/maintaining-open-source-projects/book/02-community.md

-Steve Klabnik [refers to this work as “gardening”](http://words.steveklabnik.com/how-to-be-an-open-source-gardener): you often and regularly pull the weeds out to keep it clean, in the particular case he describes, the Ruby on Rails issue tracker.
+Steve Klabnik [refers to this work as “gardening”](http://words.steveklabnik.com/how-to-be-an-open-source-gardener): you often and regularly pull the weeds out to keep it clean, in his particular case the Ruby on Rails issue tracker.

 Precooked responses for these common interactions can be a huge time saver.
 Copy & paste a paragraph of text, press a button, and you took care of an issue.
 Some